hyplabs/ts-chainlink-datafeed/README.md

 ## 🧵 Custom Chains

 If you are using a chain that does not have a chain configuration in Viem, you can easily create your own.
 See [this example for Scroll](./example/scroll.ts).

+## 📋 TODO

+- [ ] Add support for retrieving the price on a certain day
+- [ ] Add support for retrieving the price at a certain block
+- [ ] Add support for retrieving the price at a certain time range
+- [ ] Create hooks for React, Signals etc.

 ## 🧑‍⚖️ License